The 'Great Dying' Nearly Erased Life On Earth. Scientists See Similarities To Today

 "We like to say, 'Come for the dinosaurs, stay for everything else,' " says Scott Wing, one of the curators.

 The theme of the exhibit is actually the interconnectedness of life through geologic time.
-The exhibit shows, for example, how plants at the bottom of the food chain supported everything from insects to 20-ton apatosauruses.
-And how insects helped shape the kind of forests that evolved and changed over millions of years.
+The exhibit shows, for example, how plants at the bottom of the food chain supported everything from insects to 20-ton apatosauruses and how insects helped shape the kind of forests that evolved and changed over millions of years.

 Wing likes that — he's a botanist.
 "I'm a photosynthesis chauvinist," he says.
 "The whole ecosystem is based on photosynthesis."
 And because life, from toadstools to tyrannosaurs, is connected from the bottom up, the whole fabric can disintegrate when something big happens to the Earth.
 And that happened due to global warming.

 It's explained in the exhibit's section on the Great Dying.
 About 250 million years ago or so, an enormous volcanic field erupted in what is now Siberia.
 It spewed lava that burned though limestone and coal beds and filled the atmosphere with carbon dioxide and pollution, possibly for millions of years.
 That in turn warmed the planet, made the oceans acidic and robbed them of oxygen.
-More than 90 percent of species in the oceans died out as did two-thirds of those on land.
+More than 90% of species in the oceans died out as did two-thirds of those on land.

 There have been other mass extinctions, like the one that wiped out the dinosaurs about 65 million years ago, but this one, at the end of the Permian Period, was mostly caused by too much carbon dioxide rising into the atmosphere.
 And the Smithsonian notes often in its exhibit that the current warming of the planet is déjà vu all over again.